tammy3264/Entertainment-Center/README.md

 ##Directions

-On the command line, type the following
+Open the command line and type the following

 ```
 python entertainment_center.py
 ```

-or double-click on the file.
+or double-click on the file in Windows.

 This will open a new window displaying the static movie website.